The Pros and Cons of Car Wrapping Vs. Painting

 vinyl wrap colors

-Vinyl wraps work by adhering to the surface of a car's body using a pressure-sensitive adhesive.
-The vinyl film is applied to the car using specialized tools and techniques to ensure a smooth, bubble-free finish.
-The installation process typically involves cleaning and prepping the car's surface, applying the vinyl film, and trimming the edges to create a seamless look.
+Vinyl wraps are produced to stick to the body of a car using a pressure-sensitive adhesive.
+The vinyl film is laid on the car using numerous tools and methods that keep the job smooth and sans bubbles.
+Generally, this includes cleaning and preparing the surface of the car, followed by applying the vinyl film and then trimming the edges to perfection for a seamless look.

 Calendared vinyl Vs. Cast vinyl